 WHAT: University of Illinois Springfield Engaged Citizenship Common Experience (ECCE) Speakers Series presents Healthcare: Reform and its Impact on College Health Programs and Students.
-The featured speaker for this event is James Mitchell, director of Student Health Service at Montana State University in Bozeman, MT.
+The featured speaker for this event is James Mitchell, director of Student Health Service at Montana State University in Bozeman, Mont.

 DETAILS: Mitchell has been a spokesperson for the Lookout Mountain Group since 2009.
 The group is a non-partisan study group looking at the impact of healthcare reform on college health.
 He has also been a member of American College Health Association for more than 30 years.
 Mitchell will conduct an overview of legislation and its potential effect on college students; discuss relevant regulations that have been issued since passage of the Health Care Reform Act; describe how student insurance plans will be affected; discuss options for students to obtain insurance coverage; and review the impact of new legislation for on-campus primary care, counseling and health promotion programs.

 This event is being sponsored by UIS Campus Health Service, the Department of Recreational Sports, ECCE Speaker Series and the MPH Student Association.
-For more information contact Campus Health Service at 217/206-6676 or HealthService@uis.edu.
+For more information contact Campus Health Service 217/206-6676 or email HealthService@uis.edu.